Everything You Need to Know About Moving to Staten Island

 Jobs

-While there aren’t as many opportunities on Staten Island as Manhattan or even Brooklyn, the economy is growing as more investment gets poured into it, especially on the North Shore.
-Rather than large companies, the majority of Staten Island’s economy is run by small businesses with around 60 percent having fewer than five employees.
-Of course, there are large companies with health services and social assistance being the largest sector for Staten Island’s economy.
-Outside of that retail and construction are the next largest employers.
+While there aren’t as many opportunities on Staten Island as in Manhattan or even Brooklyn, the economy is growing as more investment is being poured into it, especially on the North Shore.
+Rather than large companies, the majority of Staten Island’s economy is run by small businesses, with around 60 percent having fewer than five employees.
+Of course, there are large companies with health services and social assistance, being the largest sector for Staten Island’s economy.
+Outside of that, retail and construction are the next largest employers.

 Amenities

 Known as the borough of parks, Staten Island is a great place if you love outdoor activities.
-There are over 170 parks including the Fresh Kills park, which will be the second largest park in NYC after Pelham Bay Park.
-While the park won’t be fully developed until 2035-2037 you can still enjoy the natural landscape and even go on some birding tours.
+There are over 170 parks, including the Fresh Kills Park, which will be the second-largest park in NYC after Pelham Bay Park.
+While the park won’t be fully developed until 2035-2037, you can still enjoy the natural landscape and even go on some birding tours.
 Besides that, Staten Island is also home to the Staten Island Zoo, Staten Island Botanical Garden, and the NY Chinese Scholar’s Garden, which was developed by a team of 40 Chinese artists.
-While these attractions might be smaller than say the NY Botanical Garden and Bronx Zoo, they’re a great way to spend a weekend with family.
-Staten Island is also home to six beaches making it a great place for the summer time.
+While these attractions might be smaller than, say, the NY Botanical Garden and Bronx Zoo, they’re a great way to spend a weekend with family.
+Staten Island is also home to six beaches, making it a great place for the summer.

 Staten Island has plenty to offer besides outdoor activities.
-Right off of the Staten Island ferry you can go to Empire Outlets mall for all your shopping and dining needs.
-There are also several cultural institutions such as The Staten Island Museum, the Newhouse Gallery, and the St. George Theater which tours various music artists.
+Right off the Staten Island ferry, you can go to Empire Outlets mall for all your shopping and dining needs.
+There are also several cultural institutions, such as The Staten Island Museum, the Newhouse Gallery, and the St. George Theater, which host various music artists.
 And while there aren’t too many live music venues, you can catch plenty of artists at restaurants, cafes, and theaters on the Island.

 Moving to Staten Island